tapdata/tapdata-connectors/connectors/clickhouse-connector/src/main/resources/docs/clickhouse_en_US.md

 ### ClickHouse Installation Instructions
 Follow these instructions to ensure that the ClickHouse database is added and used successfully in Tapdata.
 ### Supported versions
-Clickhouse 20.x, 21.x，22.x,23.x
+Clickhouse 20.x, 21.x 22.x, 23.x ,24.x
 ### Functional limitations
-- Currently clickhouse only supports incremental field synchronization
+- Currently, clickhouse only supports incremental field synchronization
 ### Prerequisites
 #### as source
 Log in to the clickhouse database and run the following command format to create an account for your sync/dev tasks.